cs4218/cs4218-project-2024-team06/README.md

 ```

 #### Running All UI Tests
 To run all UI tests in the `tests` folder at once, use the following command.
+However, we would **discourage** doing this because the quick succession of some UI tests could lead to indeterministic test results at times.
 ```
 #Runs all UI tests
 npx playwright test tests/